videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/screenshare.md

 # Share Your Screen

 Whenever any participant wants to share either the complete screen, a specific window or, a browser tab, they can simply do it with videoSDK Meeting.
-For Mobile Devices a complete screen will be share.

 This guide will provide an overview of how to use enable and disable Screen Share in a meeting.